nelsonaloysio/networkx-temporal/docs/source/examples/basics.rst

 .. image:: ../../figure/example/fig-0.png

-Note that :func:`~networkx_temporal.TemporalGraph.slice` by default returns a snapshot for each unique attribute value passed to it.
+Note that :func:`~networkx_temporal.graph.TemporalGraph.slice` by default returns a snapshot for each unique attribute value passed to it.

 .. hint::

-   By default, :func:`~networkx_temporal.TemporalGraph.slice` returns the interval of the resulting temporal snapshots as their :attr:`~networkx_temporal.TemporalGraph.names` property.
-Setting ``names=True`` will use these instead of indices as subplot titles, as seen below.
+   By default, :func:`~networkx_temporal.graph.TemporalGraph.slice` returns the interval of the resulting snapshots as their :attr:`~networkx_temporal.graph.TemporalGraph.names` property.
+Passing ``names=True`` to :func:`~networkx_temporal.drawing.draw` will use them instead of indices as subplot titles, as seen below.

 Number of snapshots
 --------------------